christianlaverde/wiki-cli/README.md

 optional arguments:
   -h, --help            show this help message and exit -l, --list-disambiguations
-                        List all disambiguations for the given title
+                        List all disambiguations for the given TITLE -d DISAMBIGUATION, --disambiguation DISAMBIGUATION
+                        Choose the Nth disambiguation for TITLE -u, --url             Output the url of the page
 ```

 # Examples